Area code 404: History

-By late 1991, the need for a new area code could no longer be staved off.
+By late 1991, it became apparent that a new area code was the only way to meet growing demand.
 On May 3, 1992, nearly all of the old 404 territory outside of metro Atlanta was split off with area code 706.
 It originally comprised a horseshoe-shaped region that completely wrapped around Atlanta's inner ring.
 However, shortly after the split took effect, residents in several fast-growing exurbs of Atlanta that had been transferred to 706 complained about no longer being associated with 404.
 As a result, BellSouth returned these areas to 404 in the spring of 1993.
 The 404/706 boundary was redrawn in a way that left Columbus and its surrounding area cut off from the rest of 706, making 706 one of the few area codes that are not contiguous.

 BellSouth and the Georgia Public Service Commission knew that 404 was still close to exhaustion even after the creation of 706 due to the growing proliferation of cell phones, fax machines and pagers.
 Indeed, the GPSC had anticipated that the Atlanta area would eventually need another area code, and had planned to assign 770 to Atlanta's suburbs later in the decade.
-However, the decision to return the Atlanta exurbs to 404 forced the GPSC to shift nearly all of Atlanta's suburban ring t 770 on August 1, 1995, sooner than had been planned.
+However, the decision to return the Atlanta exurbs to 404 forced the GPSC to shift nearly all of Atlanta's suburban ring to 770 on August 1, 1995, sooner than had been planned.

 The 404/770 boundary roughly follows Interstate 285, locally known as "the Perimeter."
 Generally, 404 is Atlanta itself and most suburbs inside the Perimeter (such as Decatur), while most of the metro area outside the Perimeter uses 770.
 The boundary was drawn in such a way that a number of areas are split between the two codes.
 For some time after the 770 split, 404 continued to be used for all cellphones in metro Atlanta.
 404/770 became one of the six pairs of "doughnut area codes".